-Arlington Catholic High School Grade 9 Program of Studies
+Arlington Catholic High School Program of Studies

-This booklet is designed to acquaint you with the courses available for ninth grade students at Arlington Catholic High School.
-You must carry a minimum program of six full credit courses per year.
-Any 1⁄2 credit course may only be chosen as a seventh course.
+This booklet is designed to acquaint you with the courses for ninth grade students at Arlington Catholic High School.
+You must carry a minimum program of six full credit courses, any 1⁄2 credit arts course/Achievement Center, and PE.
 Consideration should be given to your abilities, interests, and aptitudes when choosing courses.
 Requirements for high school graduation and college admission are important factors in course selection.